-The Board has delegated responsibility for the management of credit risk to its Executive Management Committee.
+The Board of Directors has delegated responsibility for the management of credit risk to its EMC.
 EMC is the highest management-level authority on all credit exposures.
-The overall role of EMC is to facilitate the business of the Group in the most effective and efficient manner within the risk guidelines specified by the Board.
+The overall role of EMC is to facilitate the business of the Group in the most effective and efficient manner within the risk guidelines specified by the Board of Directors.
 Prior to funding a facility, and regardless of its size, the EMC provides an independent assessment of the opportunity, highlighting key risks prior to commitment.